 Does l’occitane use the full potential of Wechat?

 It would seem that l’Occitane is rather active on Wechat, launching frequently paid ad campaigns at the moment as well as posting content regularly on both its official account and Wechat Chanel.
 The brand also has a mini-program within which you’ll find on the online store as well as a link to previous live-streaming and information to the coming one.

-Xiahongshu also known as Little Red Book (LRB).
-On this platform chinese users have the possibility to share photos and videos.
+Xiahongshu is also known as Little Red Book (LRB).
+On this platform, Chinese users have the possibility to share photos and videos.
 Compared to Instagram, shopping on social media is way more common in China.
 The store incorporated on Xiahongshu is a simple and effective way to maintain your brand’s image and increase your company’s sales.
-It is a smart move for l’occitane to be present on the app as its customer base fall right into little red book target audiance.
+It is a smart move for l’Occitane to be present on the app as its customer base falls right into the little red book target audience.

 Weibo is a great platform to use to promote your brand, as it will enable you to build your brand image by posting qualitative content like photographs or videos of your campaigns.
 This is a great social media to use in order to maximize your exposure and grow and also keep in touch with your community.

 For l’Occitane, Weibo is a fun platform to interact with its target audience through contests & lucky draws and gain a massive following quickly.
 Although the brand is present on Weibo, it has not gathered a huge amount of followers yet.
 However, we believe it is about to change with the growth of the brand online channels in China.

 Chinese KOLs & Live streaming: Growth factor for cosmetics brands in China.